ExtremeAddons/extreme_pbr_docs/docs/mapping_editor.rst

 .. important::
         This tool has nothing to do with **Scale** **Rotate** or **Location** of the material, this tool is able to translate the UV coordinates present on the object.
 This is necessary especially if you are using the displacement in **Modifier** mode to also move the displacement coordinates.
-The displacement section can be found here: TODO: Put link to the displacement section
+The displacement section can be found here: :ref:`displacement`

 ------------------------------------------------------------------------------------------------------------------------